NNPDF/pineappl/docs/installation.md

     curl --proto '=https' --tlsv1.2 -sSf https://nnpdf.github.io/pineappl/install-capi.sh | sh

-This may not work for the system you're working with.
-If that's the case, please open an [Issue](https://github.com/NNPDF/pineappl/issues/new) for that.
+The installation script will prompt you for the installation directory where the files shall be installed to.
+If you want to pass this directory on the command line, change the arguments to the shell:

+    .. | sh -s -- --prefix /my/custom/installation/path

+By default `install-capi.sh` will download the latest stable release.
+If you'd like a specific version, give it with `--version`:

+    .. | sh -s -- --version 0.6.0-alpha.18

 ### From source

-If you want to build the CAPI from source instead, you first need to install Rust and `cargo`, see the [instructions](#rust) below.
+If you want to build the CAPI from source instead, you first need to

+0. Install Rust, see the [instructions](#rust) below.
 1. Then install `cargo-c`, which is required for the next step:

        cargo install cargo-c